galtproject/galtproject-docs/en/Whitepaper.md

 ## ERC20 GALT Token

 ## Project commission distrubution

+## Interoperability
+The set of smart contracts described above can be executed in any Turing-complete virtual machine.
+Thus, the same or different version of contracts can simultaneously work on different blockchains with a different set of Oracle and Arbitrators.
+Thus, tokens of land and real estate can be simultaneously created in the main chain of Ethereum, Polkadot or in TON.
+Each chain will have its own set of Oracles and Arbitrators.
+Tokens with their geospatial data can be transferred by owners from one chain to another.

+## The Plan

 ## References
 - [Mean Sea Level, GPS, and the Geoid By Witold Fraczek, Esri Applications Prototype Lab](https://www.esri.com/news/arcuser/0703/geoid1of3.html)